 World War Z's gameplay trailer may be guilty of having cinematic parts, but it still showed what it was supposed to - players mowing down hordes of zombies, with a hail of bullets and traps in the latest effort by Saber Interactive.

-The zombie game trend has been slowly fading out for the past few years but hype around games such as State of Decay 2 has been keeping the genre relevant in the gaming world.
+The zombie game trend has been slowly fading out for the past few years but hype around games such as has been keeping the genre relevant in the gaming world.
 It appears that Paramount Pictures and Saber Interactive have figured this out and are trying to piggyback on the hype by releasing the gameplay trailer just days later.

 World War Z will be a co-op survival shooter, with up to four players being able to play together.
 It was announced during The Game Awards pre-show by Saber Interactive.